devinekask/techtiletime/src/content/docs/index.md

 description: From digital to tactile
 ---

-Join us for a ongoing exploration of plotting, embroidery and other techniques.
+Join us for an ongoing exploration of plotting, embroidery and other techniques.

 ## Schedule